hminnnn/hminnnn.github.io/_posts/xx2019-08-25-Deploying MEAN Stack App on Google App Engine .md

 Was trying out MEAN stack and so here's my BlogshopsCombined web app!
-It's damn basic and far from complete but I just want it to be up and running lol.
+It's damn basic and far from complete but I just want it to be up and running..

 ### Angular: ###